NordicSemiconductor/asset-tracker-cloud-docs/docs/azure/GettingStarted/WorkingDirectory.rst

 Create the working directory
 ############################

-Create an empty directory by running the following commands:
+To create an empty directory, run the following commands:

 .. code-block:: bash